 1. Museum copy of “Portrait d'une négresse,” now known as “Portrait of Madeleine” 1800, now hangs in Musée du Louvre.
 40" x 30" oil on canvas.

-Copying masterworks has long been a method of understanding painting techniques.
-Commissioned by Aaron Spelling productions to recreate some masterpieces for the set of "The Colbys" - a spin-off of the very popular "Dynasty" - I practiced the techniques of NC Wyeth, Gauguin (2.), Monet (3.), and Cezanne (4.) among others, 46 in all.
-The Colbys were the proud owners of "The Colby Collection of fine Art."
-These reproductions were both part of the script and covered the walls of the sets.
-Other such commissions followed, among them Lorimar Productions and the BBC.
+2, 3, 4 ,& 5. - These copies of great masterpieces were commissioned by Aaron Spelling Productions for the set of "The Colbys" - a spin-off of the very popular TV series "Dynasty."
+In the script, the Colbys were the proud owners of "The Colby Collection of fine Art."
+The art was both written into the script and covered the walls of the sets.
+With these commissions I was fortunate to learn the techniques of NC Wyeth, Gauguin (2.)Monet (3.), and Cezanne (4.) among others, 46 in all.
+Other such commissions followed for Lorimar Productions and the BBC.

-6. Galleria Nazionalle de Marche, Urbino" by Pierro della Francesca 14 1/2" x 47 3/4 in. - oil on board - owned by the Francis Nauman Gallery
+6. A reproduction of the “Galleria Nazionalle de Marche, Urbino" by Pierro della Francesca (14 1/2" x 47 3/4 in. - oil on board), was commissioned by Max Palevsky, auctioned at Christie’s Auction House and is now owned by the Francis Nauman Gallery in New York City.

 7. 8.
 The Getty Museum, Decorative Arts wing is filled with delicate and valuable objects that must be protected from the seismic instability of Southern California.
 Every piece in the collection has been fitted with a stabilizer, fashioned by the highly skilled preparators of the museum.
 These fittings have to disappear into the surfaces on which they sit.
 I was commissioned to do just that, to paint the seismic mounts to match the stone surfaces on which they sit.
 There are over fourty such painted fittings in this section of the museum and they are invisible.
 I challenge you to find them.